 So just be aware.
 What does it feel like when you’re feeling really open towards somebody?
 Or when you’re feeling really loving.
 When you open the door on a sunny day and you look out and your heart just feels like: “Wow, it’s nice to share this world with other people.”
 Then how does that feel?
 What’s the emotional tone of that?
 What causes that to arise?
 How does that change?
 How does that fade away?
 What’s going on?
 Just being aware.

 d) Mindfulness of phenomena or mental events

+The fourth one is phenomena.
+The close placement of mindfulness on phenomena.
 Here we’re aware more of the contents of the thoughts.
-With the previous type of mindfulness, we might notice there are many thoughts or few thoughts.
-With this mindfulness of phenomena, we’re looking more at the contents of the thoughts.
+With the previous type of mindfulness we might be aware there are many thoughts or few thoughts.
+With this mindfulness of phenomena we’re looking more at the contents of the thoughts.